symfony/symfony-docs/components/lock.rst

 with the ``release()`` method.

 The trickiest part when working with expiring locks is choosing the right TTL.
-If it's too short, other processes could acquire the lock before finishing the job; if it's too long and the process crashes before calling the ``release()`` method, the resource will stay locked until the timeout::
+If it is too short, other processes could acquire the lock before finishing the job; if it is too long and the process crashes before calling the ``release()`` method, the resource will stay locked until the timeout::

     // ...